Hugh Lyle Carmichael: Biography

 In 1801, with Arthur Whetham, he was appointed full colonel and brigadier-general of the Leeward Islands.
 Between 1801 and 1802, Carmichael served as acting Governor of British Tobago.
 In 1803, he was appointed Brigadier-General of Jamaica.
 In 1808, now a major-general, Carmichael was despatched to end the French occupation of Santo Domingo.
 In command of six frigates of the Royal Navy, Carmichael supported the Siege of Santo Domingo.
 In June 1809, in command of the 2nd West Indian, 54th, 55th, and Royal Irish regiments, Carmichael embarked from Polingue Bay, and persuaded General Juan Sánchez Ramírez to capture San Carlos Church on the outskirts of the capital, cutting off communication between Santo Domingo and Fort Jeronimo.
 Carmichael installed heavy siege batteries around the capital and massed his forces ready for an assault until the French surrendered, 9 July 1809.

 In 1812, he was appointed Lieutenant Governor of Demerara Essequibo.
 Although he died in May the following year, he made several lasting changes in his short time as governor.
 In May 1812, he changed the name of the capital from Stabroek to Georgetown, in honour of George III.
 Dutch had been the official language of the courts but Carmichael ordered all legal documents to be written in both Dutch and English.
 His administration encountered stiff opposition from the Dutch planters who held influence at the Court of Policy, and particularly the College of Kiezers, which was held to be their exclusive domain.
 Without even first receiving approval from Britain, Carmichael took decisive action and abolished the College of Kiezers, handing over its duties to the Financial Representatives in the Court of Policy.
 Towards the end of 1812, the United States of America went to war with Britain.
 In September, American warships formed a blockade around Georgetown.
 Under Carmichael, a British force stationed in Georgetown launched a successful attack on the Americans and drove them from Guyana's shores.

 Carmichael had married Catherine, the only surviving daughter and sole heiress of John Ferrall of Jervis Street, Dublin.
 In compliance with her father's will she became known as Lady Catherine Carmichael-Ferrall.
-They were survived by one son, Colonel John Carmichael, father of Captain John Jervis O'Ferrall Carmichael-Ferrall (d.1904) RN, of Augher Castle, Co.
-Tyrone.
+They were survived by one son, Colonel John Carmichael, father of Captain John Jervis O'Ferrall Carmichael-Ferrall (d.1904) RN, of Augher Castle, County Tyrone.